irisnet/rainbow-sync-old/README.md

 # rainbow-sync
-A daemon that synchronizes IRIS hub data for the Rainbow wallet backend
+A daemon that synchronizes Game of Zone hub data for the Rainbow wallet backend

 ## Run